B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - configurable time and intensity in mod settings

 ### TTI Inventory: Team NoPants
-- [ ] drops all pants
+- drops all pants to the ground
-- [x] imeplement settings: enable / disable

 ### TTI Inventory: Drop Torch
+- if holding torch (lit or unlit) player will drop that
+- if not, TTI will check for best torch and drop that
+- if there is no torch, TTI will look for a red flare
+- if there is no red flare, TTI will look for a blue flare
-- [ ] if you are holding one it drops or best torch in the inventory
+- refunds points if player doesnt have torch or flare in inventory
-- [x] imeplement settings: enable / disable

 ### TTI Inventory: Drop Random Item
 - [ ] drop random item in inventory (cannot pick back up)